Maplerxyz/BetterDiscord-Animated-Status/ReadMe.md

     * [Nitro Emoji](#Nitro-Emoji)
   * [Examples](#Examples)

+## What was changed in this fork?
+I removed the minimum timeout (as it was soooo slow).
+But to warn users about the dangers of a low timeout I added a warning telling them about the dangers of changing statuses very fast automaticly.

 ## Installation
 Install using the very convenient [BetterDiscord installer](https://github.com/BetterDiscord/Installer/releases/latest) \
 Download [Animated_Status.plugin.js](/Animated_Status.plugin.js?raw=true) into the following directory \